sentenz/kubernetes/manifests/base/dependency-track/README.md

 #### 1.1.2.
 Subdomains

-Subdomains split the frontend and API into separate subdomains, suitable for more complex and distinct setups.
+Subdomains ([Ingress Name Based](https://kubernetes.io/docs/concepts/services-networking/ingress/#name-based-virtual-hosting)) split the frontend and API into separate subdomains, suitable for more complex and distinct setups.

 - `values.yaml`
   > The base chart values define the API base URL for the frontend to communicate with the API server.